Cinema of Malaysia: Development and decline, 1945–75

-During those early years, all the films were in black and white.
-The studios had their own laboratories, recording and editing facilities.
-Direct sound recording was the practice from the beginning, until the advent of the 1960s.
-Then, post-synching or dubbing systems appeared and are still in use today.
+During those early years, all of the films were black and white.
+The studios had their own laboratories and recording and editing facilities.
+Direct sound recording was the standard practice from the beginning, until the advent of the 1960s; post-synching or dubbing systems subsequently became available and are still in use today.

 Screenplays were mostly based on folk tales, stage plays, and legends of fictional or real historical heroes or events.
 MFP made Hang Tuah in 1956, about the legendary Melaka warrior Hang Tuah who lived during the heyday of the Melaka Sultanate.
-It was done in Eastman Color and directed by Indian Phani Majumdar, who was specially brought in to ensure that the film made it to the East Asia Film Festival.
-P. Ramlee acted as Hang Tuah and also composed the background music, for which the film won an award.
-In response, Cathay-Keris produced Hang Jebat, about Hang Tuah’s closest friend who becomes involved in a life-or-death struggle with him.
+It was processed in Eastman Color and directed by Indian Phani Majumdar, who was specially brought in to ensure that the film made it to the East Asia Film Festival.
+P. Ramlee played the role of Hang Tuah and composed the background music, for which the film won an award.
+In response, Cathay-Keris produced Hang Jebat, about Hang Tuah's closest friend who becomes involved in a life-or-death struggle with him.

 Just before they ceased operations, both MFP and Cathay-Keris produced three colour films each.
-Shaw Brothers’ produced Ribut (Storm), Hang Tuah and Raja Bersiong (The Fanged King).
-The latter, a legend from the state of Kedah, was written by Malaysia’s first Prime Minister, the late Tunku Abdul Rahman.
+The Shaw Brothers produced Ribut (Storm), Hang Tuah and Raja Bersiong (The Fanged King).
+The latter, a legend from the state of Kedah, was written by Malaysia's first Prime Minister, the late Tunku Abdul Rahman.
 Cathay-Keris produced Buluh Perindu (The Magic Flute), Cinta Gadis Rimba (The Virgin Of Borneo) and Mahsuri (The Maid of Langkawi), another Kedah legend written by Tunku Abdul Rahman.

-Although many companies emerged, such as Nusantara Films, Tan & Wong Film Company, Rimau Productions and Cathay-Keris, many closed down due to escalating production costs and diminishing audiences, leaving only MFP and Cathay-Keris both operating in Singapore.
+Although many new companies emerged during this period, including Nusantara Films, Tan & Wong Film Company, Rimau Productions and Cathay-Keris, many closed down due to escalating production costs and diminishing audiences, leaving only MFP and Cathay-Keris both operating in Singapore.

 In 1961, H.M.
-Shah bought over a piece of prime land on the fringe of Kuala Lumpur and turned it into Merdeka Studio.
-It had a meager beginning, but once the top stars started their exodus from the two Singapore studios, its growth surged dramatically.
+Shah bought a desirable piece of land on the fringe of Kuala Lumpur and turned it into Merdeka Studio.
+In spite of its humble beginnings, its growth surged dramatically once the biggest stars began their exodus from the two Singapore studios.
 Located adjacent to the National Zoo on Hulu Kelang Road, it is 13 kilometres from the city.
 Today, it is the headquarters of the National Film Development Corporation, Malaysia (FINAS).
 The Shaw Brothers dispatched some of their Singapore film directors, among them L. Krishnan, P. Ramlee, Salleh Ghani, Jamil Sulong, Omer Rojik, S. Kadarisman, Sudarmaji, Naz Achnas, M. Amin and Jins Shamsuddin, to make films at Merdeka.

 Renaissance, 1975–present

 In 1975, a renaissance prompted a revitalised growth when Sabah Films grossed huge profits with its maiden offering, Keluarga Comat (Comat’s Family).
 Soon, other companies mushroomed, such as Perfima, Syed Kechik, Indra, Jins Shamsuddin, and others.

+The 1980s saw numerous changes.
+In July 1980, Malaysian film authority was split into two bodies, namely Filem Negara Malaysia (FNM) and the National Film Development Corporation Malaysia (FINAS), in a move intended by the Federal Government to decentralised and streamlined Malaysian film industry more effective and competitive.